Planning for construction

 • Pool enclosure finishes a minimum 3m from the existing seawall to allow beach rake access into the pool and adjacent beach for cleaning, and also maintains pedestrian access along the beach.

-• Materials used for construction will provide long-term durability for the sub-structure and maintain the heritage aesthetic of the pool, including timber walers around the pool circumference, the use of HDPE sleeved steel piles and high strength shark netting.
+• Materials used for construction provide long-term durability for the sub-structure and maintain the heritage aesthetic of the pool, including timber walers around the pool circumference, the use of HDPE sleeved steel piles and high strength shark netting.
 The use of more durable materials will result in less maintenance and therefore create less disturbance to the marine environment in the longer term.

 Concept plan

-Proudly funded by the NSW Government in association with Northern Beaches Council
+Proudly funded by the NSW Government

-Proudly funded by the NSW Government in association with Northern Beaches Council
+Proudly funded by the NSW Government

 Contact us